 Warning: the text below this may contain spoilers.
 Read at your own discretion.

-Even on the title screen, I had very good feelings about this game.
+Even on the title screen, I had a good feeling about this game.
 The title screen had a very welcoming design that was paired with a lovely tune.
 It was very calming and I actually sat there for a moment listening to it before creating my character because of this.

-It might look rather simple, but for anyone who likes to get in depth with their character design and is into the whole role-playing thing, it's pretty complex.
+It might look rather simple, but for anyone who likes to get in-depth with their character design and is into the whole role-playing thing, it's pretty complex.
 There are many different hairstyles to choose from with a whole rainbow of colors to color it with.
-Alongside that, their are 50+ shirt options that really drags out character creation because you're torn between what you're going to wear throughout the game.
+Alongside that, there are 50+ shirt options that really drag out character creation because you're torn between what you're going to wear throughout the game.
 I'm not entirely sure if that's a pro or a con.

 Once you're done making your character, you get to choose your character's name, the name of your character's farm, and even your character's favorite thing.
 I thought that the last one was a very cute addition to character creation.